sk1mm1lk/python-upskilling/README.md

 # python-upskilling-aut-rnd
-A repository dedicated for Python upskilling needed for an AUT Research and Development paper.
+This repository is dedicated for my university paper for Research and Development and will be hosting the Python upskilling needed.

+## Table of contents
+- To be completed